Naveen0821/python_dashboard/README.md

 # python-dashboard-panel
 ### Interactive visualization dashboard in Python with Panel

-This repo contains code for the portfolio project on my Youtube channel.

 To serve the dashboard locally, use the command:
 ```
 panel serve Interactive_dashboard.ipynb